 How I Started Ghostwriting

-My first ghostwriting gig appeared within weeks of completing the 30 Days or Less to Freelancing Success course, which I had taken to get the knowledge I needed to translate my passion for writing into a career.
+My first ghostwriting gig appeared within weeks of completing the VA Foundations course (now part of the #FullyBookedVA System), which I had taken to get the knowledge I needed to translate my passion for writing into a career.

-While creative writing had always been my forte, I’m not Stephen King, and my kids need to eat.
+While creative writing has always been my forte, I’m not Stephen King, and my kids need to eat.